Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data: Main results

-This article connects the two apparently distinct notions of probability of the two preceding sections : the class of gaussian small ball probabilities in $l_{2}$ and de Haan's Gamma class of functions.
-Both families of functions are defined by their local behaviour around $0.$ The starting point is purely empirical and is explicited in the Proposition and subsequent comments below.
-This Proposition, which is nothing but an application of formula (\ref{Dem}) in Dembo, Meyer-Wolf, Zeitouni (1995), aims at showing to the reader the process that lead to infering the main results of this article.
+This sub-section connects the two apparently distinct notions of probability seen before : the class of small ball probabilities in $l_{2}$ and de Haan's Gamma class of functions.
+Both families of functions are defined by their local behaviour around $0.$ In what follows, the exponent $-1$ is strictly reserved to denoting the generalized inverse of a function $f$ denoted $f^{-1}$.
+Consequently in general $f^{-1}\neq1/f.$ Let us introduce the function $\lambda\left( \cdot\right) $ which interpolates the $\lambda_{j} $'s a smooth way (which means that $\lambda\left( j\right) =\lambda_{j}$ for all $j$ and $\lambda$ is $\mathbf{C}^{1}$).